Towards gauge unified, supersymmetric hidden strong dynamics: Setup

 while the hidden fermions $Q$ and $U$ acquire a Yukawa coupling to $H_u$ in the Lagrangian

-where $U^{\dagger}$ and $Q$ only refer to their left-handed components.
-If we assume that SUSY in the hidden sector is spontaneously broken by a nonvanishing F-term vacuum expectation value (VEV) $\langle F \rangle$, causing mass splitting between the fermion and scalar in any hidden chiral supermultiplet, the SUSY breaking effects are then transmitted to the visible sector via loops of the hidden particles and modify the MSSM gaugino masses, while the masses of SM gauge bosons remain intact due to the gauge symmetries.
+Although our scenario does not depend much on the way of SUSY-breaking mediation, it is naturally a gauge mediation scenario with messenger fields.
+If we assume that SUSY in the hidden sector is spontaneously broken by a nonvanishing F-term vacuum expectation value (VEV) $\langle F \rangle$, causing mass splitting between the fermion and scalar in any hidden chiral supermultiplet, the SUSY breaking effects are then transmitted to the visible sector via loops of the messenger particles and modify the MSSM gaugino masses, while the masses of SM gauge bosons remain intact due to the gauge symmetries.
+The usual messenger superpotential in which a messenger multiplet $\Phi_\phi$ couples to a singlet multiplet $\Phi_S$ is,

+with the F-term corresponding to $\Phi_S$, $<F_S>\neq 0$.
+In addition to many gauge mediation model with above $W_{mess1}$, there is another messenger superpotential (\ref{superpotential}).
+Therefore, messenger fermions and scalars receive contributions from both (\ref{superpotential}) and (\ref{superpotential1}).
+In particular, the scalar potential includes